bright-cloud-studio/constant-contact-integration/README.md

 ![Get our Redirect URL](https://raw.githubusercontent.com/bright-cloud-studio/constant-contact-integration/main/images/step_1.png)

 - Step Two:
 Now, with a developer account for Constant Contact, we need to see up our Application.
-Create a new app and use the Redirect URL we got from Step One.
+Create a new app, for "Application OAuth2 Settings" select the option "Authorization Code Flow and Implicit Flow" and for refresh token type choose "Rotating Refresh Token".
+Use the Redirect URL we got from Step One.
 Copy our API Key, Secret and Redirect URL and move onto Step Three.

 ![Create our Application](https://raw.githubusercontent.com/bright-cloud-studio/constant-contact-integration/main/images/step_2.png)